Ascospore: Wall maturation and chemistry

 Developing ascospores build thick, durable cell walls that differ significantly from the walls of ordinary fungal hyphae.
 These walls are usually multi-layered.
 The inner layers contain glucans and other polysaccharides, similar to typical fungal cells, while the outer layers are specialized for durability.
 In baker's yeast (Saccharomyces cerevisiae), for example, the spore wall includes a chitosan-rich layer and a tough outer coat made of cross-linked dityrosine, an amino acid polymer.
 This structure gives the spores exceptional resistance to heat, drying, and enzymes that would normally break down cells.
-Residual cytoplasm (epiplasm) within the ascus often contributes materials that shape surface ornamentation—such as ridges or spines—on the outer wall of ornamented ascospores.
+Leftover ascus cytoplasm (epiplasm) can also contribute materials that shape surface ornamentation, such as ridges or spines, on the outer wall of ornamented ascospores.
 In yeasts, the original cell transforms into an ascus containing four spores.
 In filamentous fungi, by contrast, the ascus is a new, specialized cell that typically holds eight spores.
 Despite these differences, the underlying cytology – karyogamy followed by meiotic sporogenesis within a single mother cell – is shared.
 By the time an ascus is ready to discharge its spores, each ascospore is a discrete, walled cell harbouring a haploid nucleus (or nuclei) and any preparatory food reserves.
 The ascus may then rupture or develop a pore through which the ascospores exit, leaving behind only empty ascus husks.

-Structurally, the ascospore wall is a layered composite.
+Overall, the ascospore wall is built in layers, with inner layers that resemble ordinary fungal cell walls and outer layers specialized for protection.
 Its innermost layers resemble the standard fungal cell wall, while its outer layers are unique to the spore stage.
 The inner wall is built from a framework of β-glucan woven with chitin, laid down as soon as the young spore is sealed off from the surrounding ascus.

 Chitin (left) is a linear polymer of N-acetylglucosamine; enzymatic removal of the acetyl groups (deacetylation by the enzyme chitin deacetylase) converts it into chitosan (right), introducing free amine groups that give the ascospore wall a positively charged, stress-resistant layer.